rsagawa/EndoscopicSimDataset/README.md

 # Overview
 This repository provides an interface for generating simulation image data of the gastrointestinal tract based on the simulation environment [VR-Caps](https://github.com/CapsuleEndoscope/VirtualCapsuleEndoscopy) for capsule endoscopy.
 It implements a method to add the following two steps to VR-Caps for generating images.
 The dataset used in the paper [View Synthesis of Endoscope Images by Monocular Depth Prediction and Gaussian Splatting](https://ieeexplore.ieee.org/abstract/document/10782148), presented at EMBC2024, can be downloaded [here](#download).

-- Creating Custom Camera Path Using Unity GUI
+- Creating custom camera path using unity gui
 - Generating RGB or Depth Images along camera path

 # Setup